ying-teaching/python/command-line.md

 ## Introduction

 There are two ways to interact with a computer via its operating system: GUI (graphic user interface) and CLI (command line interface).
-CLI is often called shell because it works as the shell of an operating system to let power users, administrators and programmers, to use the computer.
+CLI is often called shell because it works as a shell of an operating system to let advanced users, administrators and programmers to use the computer.

 There are serveral CLI/shells for each computer operating system.
 Windows comes with the command prompt (`cmd`) and power shell.
 MacOS and Linux/Unix have `bash`, `csh` and `zsh` etc. The default shell for new MacOS is `zsh`.
 Old MacOS uses `bash`.

-The Windows 10 can install a Windows subsystem for Linux (WSL) to use Linux shells.
+Windows 10 comes with two CLI applications: `cmd` command line and `powershell`. `cmd` is a very old and simple CLI that is enough for many development tasks. `powershell` is new and more powerful but not compatible with `cmd`.
+It is only used by advanced Windows developers.
 Some Windows Applications may install a shell.
-For example, the git client for Windows comes with a `bash`.
+For example, the Git client for Windows isntalls a `bash`.
+Additionally Windows 10 can install a Windows subsystem for Linux (WSL) to use Linux shells.

 ## Things a Programmer Should Know